nigaphp/niga/README.md

 * **PHP>=7.3**

 ## Basic usage
-It is highly recommend to use [composer](https://getcomposer.org/) to install [Nigatedev framework from packagist](https://packagist.org/packages/nigatedev/nigatedev) instead of cloning this repository.
+It is strongly recommend to use [composer](https://getcomposer.org/) to install [Nigatedev framework from packagist](https://packagist.org/packages/nigatedev/nigatedev) instead of cloning this repository.
 <br />

 **Note:** Nigatedev framework is not ready for production application right now.